Carrollian fluids and spontaneous breaking of boost symmetry

 where $\mathcal{E}$ and $P$ are the leading order contributions of $\hat{\mathcal{E}}$ and $\hat P$, respectively, satisfying the Euler relation $\mathcal{E} + P = sT$.
 This is exactly the ``timelike'' fluid of~\cite{deBoer:2023fnj}, corresponding to the $\vec u_\mu=0$ branch of the Carrollian fluid we described above~\footnote{The Lagrange multiplier $\chi^\mu$ used in the hydrostatic partition function construction of the ``timelike'' fluid in~\cite{deBoer:2023fnj} can be identified with the Goldstone field $\theta^\mu$ up to a suitable redefinition.}.

-It is instructive to take the $c\to0$ limit of the relativistic equation of motion $\hat\nabla_\mu T^\mu{_\nu} = 0$, where $\hat\nabla$ is the Levi--Civita connection of the spacetime metric $g_{\mu\nu}$.
+It is instructive to take the $c\to0$ limit of the relativistic equation of motion $\hat\nabla_\mu T^\mu{_\nu} = 0$, where $\hat\nabla$ is the Levi-Civita connection of the spacetime metric $g_{\mu\nu}$.
 Deferring the details to Appendix \hyperref[app:limit]{C}, we note here that the equations of motion in the limit $c\rightarrow 0$ can be expressed as

-where $K = h^{\mu\nu}K_{\mu\nu}:=-\frac{1}{2}h^{\mu\nu}\pounds_v h_{\mu\nu}$ is the trace of the intrinsic torsion of the Carrollian structure~\cite{Figueroa-OFarrill:2020gpr}, and is sometimes referred to as the ``Carrollian expansion'', while $\varphi^\lambda = 2h^{\lambda \mu}v^\nu \D_{[\nu}\tau_{\mu]} - h^{\lambda\mu}h^{\nu\sigma}\vec\theta_\sigma K_{\mu\nu}$ is sometimes referred to as the ``Carrollian acceleration''.
-The covariant derivative $\nabla^{(0)}$ is the $\mathcal{O}(1)$ piece of the Levi--Civita connection, which we discuss further in Appendix~\hyperref[app:limit]{C}.
-These equations are fully covariant and reduce to the special case of the equations of motion obtained in \cite{Ciambelli:2018wre,Ciambelli:2018xat,Bagchi:2023ysc} when restricted to spacetime metrics that admit a Papapetrou--Randers parameterisation.
+where $K = h^{\mu\nu}K_{\mu\nu}:=-\frac{1}{2}h^{\mu\nu}\pounds_v h_{\mu\nu}$ is the trace of the intrinsic torsion of the Carrollian structure~\cite{Figueroa-OFarrill:2020gpr}, and is sometimes referred to as the ``Carrollian expansion'', while $\widetilde\varphi^\lambda = 2h^{\lambda \mu}v^\nu \D_{[\nu}\tau_{\mu]} - h^{\lambda\mu}h^{\nu\sigma}\vec\theta_\sigma K_{\mu\nu}$.
+The first term in $\widetilde \varphi^\lambda$ is sometimes referred to as the ``Carrollian acceleration'', while the second term comes from the $c^2$ expansion of the Levi-Civita connection.
+The covariant derivative $\tilde\nabla$ is a Carroll compatible connection that arises in the $\mathcal{O}(1)$ piece of the $c^2$ expansion of the Levi-Civita connection, which we discuss further in Appendix~\hyperref[app:limit]{C}.
+These equations are fully covariant and reduce to the special case of the equations of motion obtained in~\cite{Ciambelli:2018wre,Ciambelli:2018xat,Petkou:2022bmz,Bagchi:2023ysc} when restricted to spacetime metrics that admit a Randers--Papapetrou parameterisation.
 Furthermore, these equations can be obtained by projecting the conservation law \eqref{eq:diffeo-WI-Carroll} along the time and spatial directions using \eqref{eq:ideal-EMT} with $\vec u_\mu=0$.
 We thus have shown that the ``timelike'' fluid of \cite{deBoer:2023fnj} is the same as the Carrollian fluid of \cite{Ciambelli:2018wre,Ciambelli:2018xat,Bagchi:2023ysc}, and both are a special case of the Carrollian fluid derived here.\\